kosson/ojs-tools/ojsxml/README.md

 ## Hack your way through the OJS codebase to do the import

+At this point you have the XML file(s) ready to be imported in OJS.
+The next step is to upload the XML file(s) using the *Native XML Plugin* of OJS.
+This plugin is available in OJS.

 First, upload the users of the issue you want to upload.
 This part is not mandatory.
 The best practice would be to have all the authors as users in a curated XML file already imported.
-Make sure your application uses workers.
+Make sure your OJS application uses workers.
 In large numbers, the uploads will be done partially.
 For example, from two hundred users, only a few dozens will be imported... mind this gap.
 For safety, use workers administrated by Supervisor (part of how OJS is set up and administered).
 See the official documentation.
 Check in the PHP configuration file `php/8.2/fpm/php.ini` for the following and increase the values for the following parameters:

 ```ini
 post_max_size = 200M